Assistant Professor of English

 Renaissance, Book History, Religion and Literature

 Hackenbracht is the 2013 recipient of the Natalie Zemon Davis Award from Renaissance and Reformation / Renaissance et Réforme and the 2011 recipient of the Albert C. Labriola Award from the Milton Society of America.
-During summer 2014, he was the William A. Ringler Fellow at the Huntington Library for book project research.
-His work has appeared in Studies in Philology and Renaissance and Reformation / Renaissance et Réforme.Book Chapters
+In the summer of 2014, he was the William A. Ringler Fellow at the Huntington Library for book project research.
+His work has appeared in Milton Studies, Philological Quarterly, Studies in Philology, and Renaissance and Reformation / Renaissance et Réforme.Articles

 - "Milton on the Move: Walking and Self-Knowledge in Paradise Lost."
 In One First Matter All: New Essays on Milton, Materialism, and Embodiment, ed. by Kevin Donovan and Thomas Festa.
 Duquesne UP.
 Forthcoming.